agnesmaria1/Data-Visualization/README.md

 ## Usage

-To use this machine learning application simply clone the repository and run the **risk_return_analysis.ipynb** with:
+To use this machine learning application simply clone the repository and run the **san_francisco_housing.ipynb** with:

 ```python
   san_francisco_housing.ipynb